 For your convenience I link to many of the products I mention.
 Many of these links are affiliate links which means I may earn money if you purchase a product I recommend.

-How I Use Social Jukebox to Manage My Evergreen Twitter Strategy:
+How I Use Social Jukebox to Manage My Evergreen Campaign for Twitter:

 Many social media influencers choose to ignore Twitter is a potential traffic source.
 Most of them have chosen to focus their energy on the more visual platforms like Pinterest and Instagram.
 It is a very viable marketing strategy and I understand the logic behind what they are doing.

-However, I personally believe that most small website owners misunderstand how easy a twitter account is to manage.
+However, I personally believe that most small website owners misunderstand how easy an evergreen campaign is to manage on twitter.

 There are multiple tutorials on setting up Twitter accounts.
 What I’d like to focus on is creating a feed with evergreen twitter content that virtually runs itself and continues to feed your site traffic.